sa3305/rl/cloudPlatform.md

 Type in your email and your desired username and password.\
 Use the token: **Instructor will give you a token**\
 Click the Create an account button, complete the email verification process, and you’re all set.\
-**Note:** If you tried to get an Instabase account without following the link above and were placed on a waiting list, please follow this link [https://www.instabase.com/account/login?use_token=true] to activate your account using the same token as in Step 3.
+**Note:** If you tried to get an Instabase account without following the link above and were placed on a waiting list, please follow this link [https://www.instabase.com/account/login?use_token=true] to activate your account using the same token as above.

 #### Step 2: Manage and Explore Repositories